BradleyChatha/jsonschema/README.md

 # Limitations

+This library isn't able to provide terribly great error messages.
+The first reason is due to laziness, because I could technically keep track of certain things to make a decent error message.
+The second reason is most parsers discard line information, especially for JSON, so I can't exactly do much about that.

 This is not fully compliant yet, as it only implements the easy stuff:

 - [x] `type` keyword, and all types